-It also increases circulation to areas that might not get a lot of strong blood flow (due to sitting or other causes).
+Yoga increases circulation to areas that might not be receiving a lot of strong blood flow (due to sitting or other causes).
 This is one reason why it's great for preventing varicose veins, increasing recovery time to injuries, getting rid of scar tissue, reducing fatigue, and increasing oxygen to the brain and blood flow.

-* Compressions (certain poses compress specific areas when released the area, and its surroundings, are freed of blockages and are flushed with fresh nutrient-oxygen rich blood flow.
+* Compressions (certain poses compress specific areas- when the area is released, muscles relax and are flushed with fresh nutrient-oxygen rich blood flow.

-*The poses open up many blockages and release tensions in the body that can block off blood flow to head and other muscles.
+*The poses release tensions in the body that can minimalize blood flow to the head and other muscles.

-* Many poses work on the endocrine system- they balance out your hormonal sytem (which affect your metalbolism, mood balance, digestion, bodily functions and so forth).
+* Many poses work on the endocrine system- they balance out your hormonal system (which affects your metabolism, mood balance, digestion, bodily functions, and so forth).

 * Many poses work on the digestive system- your digestive health really runs your life- from your immunity, moods, energy levels and so much more.

-* It also detoxifies and stimulates your organs and body systems- esp. with:
+* It also detoxifies and stimulates your organs and body systems especially with:

 * It brings synovial fluid to the joints (helping reduce dry joints and imbalances that develop from overuse as well as from underuse.)

 * It also reduces anxiety, depression, and helps balance out the emotional and mental body.
 (This is accomplished by some examples already mentioned above, but also through meeting our minds and habits during our practice.
-During yoga this powerful space is uncovered where we are given opportuinities to unlearn patterns and obstuctions in the mind, body and breath.
+During yoga, this powerful space is uncovered where we are given opportunities to unlearn patterns and obstructions in the mind, body, and breath.
 We begin to learn and see how those three parts of us have such an interconnected relationship.

-It stablizes the atonomic nervous system (unconscious bodily functions such as digestion, heart rate, persperation etc.)
+It stabilizes the autonomic nervous system (the unconscious bodily functions such as digestion, heart rate, perspiration, etc.)

 It increases Alpha waves in the brain

-(- Alpha brain waves are seen in clear awakened states of being, when one is in a calm, easeful state of alertness.
+(Alpha brain waves are seen in clear awakened states of being when you are in a calm, easeful state of alertness and creativity.

-- Beta brain waves, on the other hand, are seen in extremely tense and stressful states of being, where fatigue, brain fog, lack of clarity and difficulty to focus resides...
-T.V., Radio frequences and cell phones all give off Beta waves. )
+- Over-dominance of Beta brain waves, on the other hand, are seen in extremely tense and stressful states of being, where fatigue, brain fog, lack of clarity, and difficulty to focus resides...
+T.V., Radio frequencies, and cell phones all give off Beta waves. )

-(there is a theory, that the reason it is so challenging for so many people to sleep nowadays is due to the beta waves emitting from technology).
+(There is a theory, that the reason it is so challenging for so many people to sleep in this era is due to the beta waves emitting from technology).

-The majority of today's population misses the delta state (a deep state of healing and restoration) or don't spend much time in it due to exhustion and excessive beta wave residence and so wake up exhausted.
+The majority of today's population misses the delta state (a deep state of healing and restoration) or don't spend much time in it due to exhaustion and excessive beta wave dominance and so wake up exhausted.
 The nervous system is trained to be constantly revved up, but through Yoga, Meditation, Yoga Nidra, and hypnosis this can be changed.